Atrash87/Energy_Consumption_Forecasting_LightGBM/README.md

 This project demonstrates a complete workflow for forecasting energy consumption using machine learning (LightGBM)

 ## Overview
-This project is part of my journey in learning and exploring machine learning.
+As part of my enthusiasm in machine learning , I’ve been exploring time-series forecasting.
 I developed an end-to-end pipeline to forecast daily electricity consumption for multiple meters using real-world data.
 The pipeline demonstrates:
 - feature engineering,